karthik5033/CrimeIntel/README.md

 ## 🚀 Development Setup

-Follow these steps to run the CrimeIntel frontend locally:
+Follow these steps to run the CrimeIntel frontend locally.

 ### Prerequisites
 - Node.js 18.x or higher
 - npm or pnpm
-- Zoho Catalyst CLI (for backend deployment)
+- Zoho Catalyst CLI if you want to connect to live Catalyst services
+- Git

+### Recommended workspace path
+The application code lives in `crimeintel/`, so most local commands should be run from that directory.

 ### 1. Clone the repository
 ```bash